WilfredAlmeida/undermail/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to `nftchimp`.
+First off, thank you for considering contributing to `undermail`.
 It's people like you that make it such a great tool.

 Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

-**Note**: Please get your contributions approved by the maintainers of [nftchimp](https://github.com/WilfredAlmeida/nftchimp) before you start working on them.
+**Note**: Please get your contributions approved by the maintainers of [undermail](https://github.com/WilfredAlmeida/undermail) before you start working on them.
 This will help avoid any conflicts and also help you understand if the contribution is in line with the project goals.
 You can do this by opening an issue with appropriate label and describing your contribution in detail.

 ### You have found a bug